 The researchers were led by Dr. Richard Hodin, from the Massachusetts General Hospital Department of Surgery.

 One of the breakdown products of aspartame is phenylalanine, an inhibitor of a gut enzyme called intestinal alkaline phosphatase (IAP) that has been shown to prevent metabolic syndrome in mice.

 Dr. Hodin and team had conducted previous research where they fed IAP to mice that were on a high-fat diet.
 They found that IAP can prevent the onset of metabolic syndrome, as well as reduce the symptoms in animals that already had the condition.

-Based on this known relationship between IAP, phenylalanine, and aspartame, researchers hypothesized that consuming aspartame may promote metabolic syndrome because of its inhibition of phenylalanine.
+Based on this known relationship between IAP, phenylalanine, and aspartame, researchers hypothesized that consuming aspartame may promote metabolic syndrome because of its inhibition of IAP.

 For the study, researchers added aspartame to diet and regular soda, before measuring IAP activity in mice.

 The scientists used four groups of mice.
 Two groups were put on a normal diet, with one group receiving drinking water with aspartame and the other just plain water.
 The other two groups were put on a high-fat diet, with one group getting plain water and the other getting water with aspartame.

 The normal-diet group that received aspartame consumed the equivalent of 3 ½ cans of diet soda every day.
 The group that was on a high-fat diet received aspartame in doses the equivalent to almost two cans of diet soda.

 The mice were monitored for 18 weeks.

 Dr. Hodin and team found that IAP activity was reduced when it was added to a drink containing aspartame, but IAP levels remained the same when IAP was added to a drink containing sugar.